(The Hong Kong DIY Trip 1 of 2)

 Though we are not fans of horror booths, we still enjoyed the Halloween feel with all the lanterns, smoke and people in costumes.

-As we walked to the Ocean Express to end our trip, we witness this gorgeous view of the city.
+As we walked to the Ocean Express to end our trip, we witnessed this gorgeous view of the city.

 Before I end this post, here’s another panda photo: